 It’s a new celebration for the “New Dawn” of Dalhousie’s third century.

-Dalhousie unveiled its eagerly anticipated ceremonial object Friday afternoon (May 10) in Truro, as the New Dawn Staff of Place and Belonging took its place on stage during the first Spring Convocation ceremony of 2019.
+Dalhousie unveiled its eagerly anticipated ceremonial object Friday, May 10 in Truro, with the New Dawn Staff of Place and Belonging taking its place on stage during the first Spring Convocation ceremony of 2019.

 With the introduction of the symbolic walking stick, revealed with a tug on a piece of black linen under which it was hidden, Dal became one of the first universities in North America to retire its traditional mace in favour of a new ceremonial object.

 “With today’s unveiling, the New Dawn Staff of Place and Belonging now officially replaces the university mace as the ceremonial object used to open and close all Convocation ceremonies,” said Dal’s Interim President Peter MacKinnon in remarks at the ceremony.

 The Staff was designed and crafted specifically for Dal by artists Alan Syliboy of Millbrook First Nation and Mark Austin of Colchester County (pictured with the Staff), with guidance from the university and in collaboration with a team of artists and craftspeople from diverse communities across Nova Scotia.
 Wendie Poitras, Annie Martin, Mohammed Issa, Jessie Marshall, Mark Hamilton, Matt D'Entremont, Fred Marshall, Lily Volio, Debby Finkbeiner, and Arjun Lal all had a hand in bringing the Staff to life.

 At 7’4” (2.24 metres) tall and with dozens of symbols and materials integrated along the shaft, the Staff cuts an impressive figure befitting of a symbol of achievement.
 It’s also a powerful metaphor for a journey, educational and otherwise.